 3.4.4 Scheduling Requirements

-«Customer Name» shall be responsible for managing its Network Resource consistent with Exhibit F, Transmission Scheduling Service.
+«Customer Name» shall be responsible for managing its Network Resource consistent with Exhibit F.

 3.5.
 Undesignation of Network Resource

 After BPA has obtained Network Resource designation for «Customer Name»’s Transfer Service Eligible Resource from the Third-Party Transmission Provider, BPA shall not undesignate such Network Resource except pursuant to section 3.4.2 of this exhibit or for the purposes of accommodating «Customer Name»’s load growth planning.
 Such undesignation and any subsequent designation shall be consistent with Exhibit A and section 3.1 of this exhibit.